1 9 6 6 – 1 9 8 1 (UK)

 This long-running educational children’s programme answered more questions about life, the universe and everything than 14 years of schooling.

-The series began in 1966, the brainchild of Yorkshireman Jack Hargreaves – a grizzled old pipe smoker with a white beard and a love of traditional ‘country ways’.
+The series began in 1966 as a one-off experiment, the brainchild of Jack Hargreaves – a grizzled old pipe smoker with a white beard and a love of traditional ‘country ways’.

 Hargreaves, newsreader and football pundit Fred Dinenage, TV continuity announcer Bunty James (later replaced by Marion Davies of singing group The Ladybirds) and marine biologist Jon Miller were the original team who performed experiments and demonstrations in order to practically answer questions on various science and intellectual subjects.